Hinakhina/gesture-accessibility-game-input/README.md

 - Maps hand gestures to keyboard keys (e.g., ↑ ↓ → ←)
 - Compatible with any game that uses keyboard input
 - Supports gesture-to-command mapping:
-  - ✋ Open palm → Up
-  - ✊ Closed fist → Down
+  - UpArrow key → 4 fingers or 5 fingers up
+  - DownArrow key → 0 finger or thumbs up
+  - LeftArrow key → 1 fingers up but not thumbs nor middle finger
-  - ☝️ Index finger → Left
+  - RightArrow key → 2 fingers up
-  - ✌️ Index + Middle → Right
-  - 🤙 Pinky → Space
+  - Space key → 3 fingers up
+  - Close camera and exit program → press q on keyboard

     ⚠️ Make sure your palm is facing the camera when performing any gesture.
     The system may not recognize gestures correctly if the hand is tilted or facing sideways.